dyesin/Postmark-PHP-Library/README.md

 ### Licenses

-* jQuery : MIT/GPL
-* RequireJS and plugins : MIT/new BSD
-* Tinkerbots images (in demos): Creative Commons CC BY-NC 2.0.
+* Postmark (c) 2012 Wildbit, LLC.
-* Fotofader (c) 2012 Jess Carlos, released under MIT License.
+* Postmark PHP Library (c) 2012 Jess Carlos, released under MIT License.

 More information can be found in the comments of the respective files.